bnb-chain/bnb-chain.github.io/docs/wallet/wallet_api.md

     Important Information

-    On **November 16, 2020**, MetaMask is making changes to their provider API that will be breaking for some web3 sites.
+    On **November 16, 2020**, Metamask is making changes to their provider API that will be breaking for some web3 sites.
     These changes are _upcoming_, but you can prepare for them today.
     Follow [this GitHub issue](https://github.com/MetaMask/metamask-extension/issues/8077) for updates.